 Response: Not accepted.
-Government is not aware of any other countries that have such a definition.
+This is not deemed to be necessary and Government is not aware of any other countries that have such a definition.

 Comment: The proposal that the exclusion for internal business process be deleted on the basis that the internal business process exclusion has now become, in our view, superfluous and request that the final legislation avoid reference to the wording "software and computer programmes".
 This potentially implies that software and computer programmes are two different things.